AllGloryToTheHypnotoad/netscan2/README.md

 [![Build Status](https://travis-ci.org/walchko/netscan2.svg?branch=master)](https://travis-ci.org/walchko/netscan2)

+**Note:** Travis is failing because of pcapy not this code ... need to figure out how to fix

 Simple python script which uses pcap and [avahi](http://www.avahi.org) to:

 1. Find hosts that are on the LAN passively